mvolkmann/blog/src/ocaml.md

 A `match` expression performs pattern matching.
-It takes an expression whose value is to be matched and a set of branches that contain a pattern and code to execute when the pattern is matched.
+It takes an expression whose value is to be matched and a set of branches that contain a pattern followed by `->` and code to execute when the pattern is matched.
 The type of the `match` expression is the type of the branch expressions, which must all evaluate to the same type.